BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 #### 3. Defending culture
 <p>
     Culture is the most important thing in the world, so people will do most anything for it.
-    For example, choosing a dysfunctional government, or no government at all, over a culturally-foreign government.
+    For example, choosing a dysfunctional government over a culturally-foreign government.
     It makes sense.
 </p>